-(14) a.
-Two men carried a piano upstairs.
+- (14) a.
+Two men carried a piano upstairs. - b.

-b.
 Two men carried some vegetables to the kitchen

-The distinction between collective and individual readings can be brought out by a representation in secondorder predicate logic, as shown in (15).
+The distinction between collective and individual readings can be brought out by a representation in second-order predicate logic, as shown in (15).5

-Representation (15a) reads as follows: there is a collection X of cardinality 2, which consists of men, and there is a piano y and a carry-event e such that X is the agent of that event e and the piano y is the theme..
+Representation (15a) reads as follows: there is a collection X of cardinality 2, which consists of men, and there is a piano y and a carry-event e such that X is the agent of that carry-event e and the piano y is the theme of that event.
 Representation (15b) reads: there is a collection X of cardinality 2, which consists of men, and each of these men is the agent of a carry-event where some vegetables are the theme.

 Regarding the analysis represented in (15a), the 'collection' X is most easily thought of as a set in the mathematical sense.
 However, a set in this sense is an abstract notion, and as such seems to be of the wrong type to function as the agent of an event.
 Intuitively, sets do not carry vegetables.
 It is partly for this reason that instead of a set-theoretic approach a lattice-theoretic approach has been proposed (Link, 1983; Landman, 1991), which uses a 'sum' operator to form a composite individual 'a + b' by joining two individuals 'a' and 'b'.
 The relation between a composite individual and its components is a formal part-whole relation.
-Whether stipulating that the sum of two individuals is again an individual helps to resolve the collective participant type issue is not clear; a lattice is an abstract mathematical construct, just like a set5, and saying that the sum of two individuals is carrying vegetables seems no less strange than saying that a set of two individuals is carrying vegetables.
-Kamp & Reyle (1993, pp. 404-405) show that a set-theoretic and a lattice-theoretic approach are formally equivalent (at least as far as the interpretation of plural and singular count nouns is concerned; quantification involving mass nouns is considered in Section 2.8), and are readily converted into one another.
-Here we follow a set-theoretic approach to the formal semantics of annotation structures, acknowledging that the collective-individual distinction does not primarily concern the type of participant, but rather the way in which multiple participants are involved in an event: collectively or individually.
-Annotation structures will therefore express collectiveness as a property of the way in which a set of participants is involved in an event; for example, in the annotation of (14a) the agent relation will be marked as collective.
+Whether stipulating that the sum of two individuals is again an individual helps to resolve the collective participant type issue is not clear; a lattice is an abstract mathematical construct, just like a set6, and saying that the sum of two individuals is carrying vegetables seems no